 Data shows that personalized emails are 26% more likely to be opened and that they can produce a 760% increase in email revenue.
-B2C marketers need to get their subscribers highly personalized, relevant content at exactly the right moment–and marketing automation helps do that.
+Not only that, but almost half of customers admit they get angry or frustrated when brands don’t provide them with personalized content.

-It’s also important to keep in mind that growing B2C brands aren’t looking to bust their budgets but want powerful marketing automation.
-They want automation that is simple to use and integrates with systems they already leverage including e-commerce platforms like Shopify, Magento, and WooCommerce.
-In a recent survey of over 500 marketers, they resoundingly answered that they want products that can be set-up and used by people with minimal technical skills.
+It’s also important to keep in mind that growing B2C brands aren’t looking to bust their budgets, but want powerful marketing automation.
+They want automation that is simple to use and integrates with systems they already leverage, including e-commerce platforms like Shopify and WooCommerce.
+In a recent survey of over 500 marketers, they resoundingly answered that they want products that can be set up and used by people with minimal technical skills.

 Now let’s examine how B2B brands use marketing automation.

 B2B marketers use marketing automation in different ways.
-Often times, B2B marketers aren’t striving for a personalized experience that’s as tailor-made as we saw in the B2C examples–they’re usually trying to provide value to leads, partners, and to educate and onboard users.
+Often, B2B marketers aren’t striving for a personalized experience that’s as tailor-made as we saw in the B2C examples.
+They’re usually trying to provide value to leads, partners, and to educate and onboard users.

-82% of marketers turn to best of breed tools when it comes to marketing automation according to our recent survey data.
-So, instead of working with a single vendor or cloud-based solution for all of their marketing needs, they’re finding the best resource for the specific need–whether it’s email marketing, landing pages, or social media–you name it.
+82% of marketers turn to best-of-breed tools when it comes to marketing automation, according to our recent survey data.
+So, instead of working with a single vendor or cloud-based solution for all of their marketing needs, they’re finding the best B2B marketing automation resource (or B2C) to meet specific needs, whether it’s email marketing, landing pages, or social media.

 Once they find the tool that meets their needs, they’re getting their automated processes set up so that they can regularly stay in touch with their contacts and keep them up to date with company news, events, and educational resources that help them get the most out of all they have to offer.